 Springville is a tiny town located in the state of California.
 With a population of 967 people and just one neighborhood, Springville is the 759th largest community in California.

-Springville is a blue-collar town, with 35.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Springville, you'll notice that it is more blue-collar than most other communities in America.
+35.77% of Springville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Springville is a town of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Springville who work in office and administrative support (14.96%), personal care services (14.96%), and management occupations (11.68%).

-Springville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Springville does not have a public transit system used by locals to get to and from work.

 The education level of Springville ranks among the highest in the nation.
 Of the 25-and-older adult population in Springville, 42.50% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.